In the early 1940s, when American men she knew were volunteering to beat back the Axis powers, a thought crossed Elsie Garris’ mind.

 “I happen to just be thinking one day, ‘Why is it that they can go in?
 I should go in, too,’ ” Ms. Garris recalled.
 Along with a friend, Ms. Garris joined the Women’s Army Corps.

-Around that time, Catherine Caroline Johnson, a stenographer and daughter of a World War I veteran, joined the military for adventure and a fresh start after calling off her engagement.
+Around that time, Catherine Caroline Johnson, a stenographer, and daughter of a World War I veteran joined the military for adventure and a fresh start after calling off her engagement.
 She, too, joined the WAC.

-Although they didn’t realize it at the time, Ms. Garris, Ms. Johnson and more than 800 other African-American women would make history.
+Although they didn’t realize it at the time, Ms. Garris, Ms. Johnson, and 855 other African-American women would make history.
 They would become part of the 6888th Central Postal Directory Battalion, the only African-American Women’s Army Corps unit to serve overseas during World War II.
 Led by Maj.
 Charity Adams, their task was to clear an overwhelming backlog of letters and parcels meant for US troops but that sat in warehouses in England and France, hurting morale.
 The battalion completed their task in half the time expected.
 Formed in November 1944, they set sail for Europe on Feb.
 3, 1945.

 Patricia Taylor, daughter of the former Catherine Caroline Johnson, recalls her mother’s stories of her assignment in Europe.
 Her mother learned to speak a little French and bought children’s books written in French.
 And she and her ex-fiance, John Henry Tate, would carry through on their marriage plans after he joined the Army and tracked her down.